 ROBERT BRYAN: Yes.
-The US Supreme Court has been very clear in recent years, beginning with a 1986 decision, that racism in jury selection offends the US Constitution.
-And in this case, the prosecutor used over two-thirds of his strikes to remove people of color, African Americans, only 20% to 25% white people.
-I mean, you know, you have all of these African American people removed and very few white people.
-And it’s well-documented that the District Attorney’s office of Philadelphia during that period in the early '80s, and certainly going back, were very active in employing racism in jury selection discrimination.
+The U.S. Supreme Court has been very clear in recent years, beginning with a 1986 decision, that racism in jury selection offends the U.S. Constitution.
+And in this case, the prosecutor used over two-thirds of his strikes to remove people of color, African Americans, only 20 to 25 percent white people.
+I mean, you know, you have all of these African-American people removed and very few white people.
+And it’s well documented that the District Attorney’s Office of Philadelphia during that period in the early '80s, and certainly going back, were very active in employing racism in jury selection discrimination.
 And the big question yesterday, in my words, was — an issue for the court was and is — was race, was discrimination at work in this case?
 And it seems like not only the statistics, but a wealth of other evidence, certainly seems to establish that.
 Let's just hope that the judges agree with us.

 JUAN GONZALEZ: Now, in terms of the move from here, the court — you expect a decision sometime in the next few months?

 ROBERT BRYAN: Yes.
 And there’s really no way of predicting.
 I can only give a guess, a guesstimate, not even an estimate.
-I would predict that we would probably have a decision in forty-five to ninety days.
+I would predict that we would probably have a decision in 45 to 90 days.

 JUAN GONZALEZ: And it was also a unusual that they allowed the NAACP to actually argue an amicus brief.